susestudio/studio-help/200_create/213_howto/103_gnome-howtos.md

 # GNOME howtos

 These are howtos related to the gnome template.
-Some of them are the same as kde and some are different.
+Some of them are the same as KDE and some are different.

-## Note to Gnome howtos
+* This will become a table of contents (this text will be scraped).

-These are howtos related to the gnome template.
-Some of them are the same as kde and some are different.
+{:toc}

 ## How to add bookmarks to nautilus